apache/accumulo-website/_docs-2/configuration/overview.md

 ---
-title: Configuration Management
+title: Configuration Overview
-category: administration
+category: configuration
-order: 2
+order: 1
 ---

 Configuration is managed differently for Accumulo clients and servers.

 ## Client Configuration

-[Accumulo clients][accumulo-client] are created using builder methods or `accumulo-client.properties` which is configured using [client properties][client-props].
+[Accumulo clients][accumulo-client] are created using a Java builder methods, Java properties containing [client properties][client-props], or an `accumulo-client.properties` file containing [client properties][client-props].

 ## Server Configuration

-Accumulo services (i.e master, tablet server, monitor, etc) are configured using [server properties][props] whose values can be set in the following locations (with increasing precedence):
+Accumulo services (i.e master, tablet server, monitor, etc) are configured by [server properties][props] whose values can be set in the following locations (with increasing precedence):

 1. Default values